That-Cool-Coder/is-it-rick/README.md

 If you get an error such as `No module named is_it_rick/`, make sure you're using `-m` and make sure that there is no trailing slash on the module name.

-## Switching between development and production
+## Local configuration

 In production, the app is designed to be located in a subdirectory of the main server.
 However, in development it instead runs off the root of a port.
 This means that the URLs for assets, scripts and API calls are different depending on whether the app is in development or production.
+In addition, different computers might have different filesystems, which would mean different locations for storing the data.

-To switch between these modes, there are booleans called `production` in the config files of the frontend and backend.
-These files are `is_it_rick/static/config.js` and `is_it_rick/config.py` respectively.
-Changing the value of `production` will change the value of URLs in config to match the environment.
+To facilitate these changes, there are a pair of local config files: `is_it_rick/local_config.py` and `is_it_rick/static/localConfig.js`.
+These files are gitignored and contain all the local config data.
+They are optional and the files named `config` in those directories will substitute default values if the local config files are missing.

-Currently, these two files are not ignored by git, so you will need to set them back to their initial values (preferably to production mode) before pushing to GitHub.
-In future, a system for storing this on the local machine will be created.
+#### `local_config.py`

+These are the values settable in `local_config.py`.
+Note that they must ALL be set or they will ALL be set to default values.

+- `PRODUCTION` (boolean) - whether this is a production or development environment.
+Defaults to `True`
+- `BASE_URL` (string) - the base URL that the WSGI is routed through, as set in your site's config.
+Defaults to `/`.
+- `RICK_ROLL_DATABASE_FILE` (string) - the file that the Rick Rolls are stored in.
+Defaults to `/var/www/is_it_rick_data/rick_rolls.json`.
+- `TESTING_PORT` (integer) - the port of the computer to use for hosting the development server.
+Only used if `PRODUCTION` is `False`.
+Defaults to `5000`.

+#### `localConfig.js`

+These are the values settable in `localConfig.js`.
+Note that they must ALL be set or they will ALL be set to default values.
+- `production` (boolean) - whether this is a production or development environment.
+Defaults to `true`.
+- `baseUrl` (string) - the base URL that the WSGI is routed through, as set in your site's config.
+Defaults to `/`.

 ## Server/client communication protocols